jeffvhuang/personal-profile/README.md

 Heroku CLI will need to be installed to use the following method:

-1. Ensure changes are merged to master branch and a build is run (follow Build instructions above)
+1. Ensure changes are merged to master branch
 2. `git push heroku master`

 ## Authors